shindyu/XCTestExtensions/README.md

 - [x] `XCTAssertEventually` (that convenient assertions  for writing Unit Test).
 Use `XCTAssertEventually`, you can write asynchronous assertions very easily and intuitively, like [Nimble](https://github.com/Quick/Nimble)'s toEventually.

-- [x] `context` (It is a wrapper of XCTContext.runActivity.)
+- [x] `XCTxContext` (It is a wrapper of XCTContext.runActivity.)
-`context` can internally test setup and tearDown of TestClass.
+`XCTxContext` can internally test setup and tearDown of TestClass.
 Of course you can not do it.

 # Installation